 Consider the runner with one soft track win from 10 starts racing today as a real chance on a soft track in a class one event.
-The horse’s other 9 dry track runs have been poor suggesting a wet track might be its forte.
+The horse’s other 9 dry track runs have been poor suggesting a wet track might be its strength.
 Change the win from a soft track to a good track due to a track upgrade on the day and in fact its only win and best performance was on a good 3 track rating.
 The same runner now becomes far less certain on the wetter track as a result of its only win (and not the soft track win as first considered).
-Chances are it probably fails abysmally on the wet track.
-Winning races on wet tracks is generally harder than on drier tracks.
+Chances are it probably fails on the wet track.
+Winning a race on a wet track is generally harder than on a drier track.

 Horses race differently on the various racing surfaces with a potential champion on one racing surface perhaps reduced to a complete duffer on another.
 There doesn’t appear to be any rule to follow when horses move from one track surface to another other than simply observing the result.

-***A horse can be completely useless on any track surface or competitive on turf but weak on a synthetic, sand or dirt track with every other permutation a real possibility.
+***A horse can be completely useless on any track surface or instead competitive on turf but then weak on a synthetic, sand or dirt track with every other permutation a real possibility.